Scholarly Publishing and the Fluid World Wide Web

 email message whenever the document moves or changes.
 This can be very

-useful, especially if one is concerned about the content of a
+useful, especially if one is concerned about the content

 linked-to document, as well as its location.